Skip to content

-For example, as a beneficiary of the Supplemental Nutrition Assistance Program (SNAP), you can not buy toiletries, frozen food, over-the-counter medicine, alcohol, or tobacco.
+For example, as a beneficiary of the Supplemental Nutrition Assistance Program (SNAP), you can not buy toiletries, over-the-counter medicine, alcohol, or tobacco.
 However, you can purchase most other types of items such as snacks, drinks, candy, dairy products and even cereal.

 In this post, I’ll cover gas stations where you can use your EBT card.